 The other lovely part of this is that Koran would say (as described in Hugh Miller's book): "When I was a little boy, I saw a wonderful magician on stage.
 His name would mean nothing to you now, but to me, he was a real magician."
 I use a line very close to this in my own performance, and I invoke Koran's exact phrase, "His name would mean nothing to you now."
 I think there is great power in this line, a kind of nostalgia, and wistfulness in it.

 In the notes, Martin Lewis makes reference to David Copperfield having performed a version of his handling.
-Here it is: David’s lovely version, the “Torn and Restored Heart”, from The Magic of David Copperfield III (October 24, 1979).
+Above is David’s lovely version, the “Torn and Restored Heart,” from The Magic of David Copperfield III (October 24, 1979).

 Finally, if I had to choose a favorite version of the Torn & Restored Cigarette Paper, it would be this one by David Ben from his show, Natural Magick (2011).

 Like many of us, David has multiple versions, but this is a true masterpiece, combining two classic handlings (one from Leipzig, and the other from David’s own mentor, the legendary Canadian sleight-of-hand artist, Ross Bertram) into a total-greater-than-the-sum-of-its-parts masterpiece.
 I had the pleasure of seeing this in the first run of the live show in which David debuted the piece, and it remains an indelible highlight.

 MORE: TAKE TWO ARCHIVE